TerisaManuel/Tech-Background/README.md

 <summary>💫 Who I am</summary>
 <br>

 Hey, I'm Terisa 👋

 I transitioned from hospitality into tech and never looked back.

 I got into IT because I genuinely enjoy solving problems and helping people.
-That’s always been my thing, whether face-to-face in hospitality or now working through technical challenges.
+That's always been my thing, whether face-to-face in hospitality or now working through technical challenges.

-> *"The moment IT really clicked for me was sitting in front of a problem I didn’t understand — and figuring it out anyway."*
+> *"The moment IT really clicked for me was sitting in front of a problem I didn't understand — and figuring it out anyway."*

-That’s what drives me.
+That's what drives me.

 </details>